somnainwal2507/CS204_PROJECT/README.md

 # RISC-V Assembler

-A simple assembler project developed for a Computer Architecture course.
+A simple assembler project developed for the Computer Architecture course.
 This tool translates RISC-V assembly language into machine code, demonstrating key principles in instruction translation and computer organization.

 ---